oscargdd/lxnm-bis/draft-bg-onions-update-network-service-models.md

 --- abstract

-Network Service Yang models have been implemented in recent years to facilate the deployment of connectivity services in Service Provider networks.
-This document reports the findings from the implementations, including missing functionalities, configuration blocks, operational issues and enhacements.
+Service & Network  data models have been implemented in recent years to facilitate the deployment of connectivity services such as Layer 2 and Layer 3 VPN services in  provider networks.
+This document reports the findings from the implementations, including missing functionalities, configuration blocks, operational issues and enhancements.

 --- middle